Mar. 6, 2018.

 The National Taxpayers Union Foundation estimates that 30 to 60 percent of properties are over-assessed.
-But only 5 percent of taxpayers dispute, even though most people are likely to get at least a partial win when they prep in advance.

-It helps to remember:
+Before we begin, it helps to remember:

 - Disputing your property taxes doesn’t mean you’re arguing with your local taxing body.